gruvin/hexmob.win/README.md

 ## How Can I Trust this dApp Interface?

-Oh!
-I'm so glad you asked!
+I'm _so_ glad you asked!
 Hold on to your hat!
 Here we go ...

 ### Self Service Security Audit
 I'm just a lone guy, at the end of the Earth.
 I cannot hope to pay for any kind of proper code security audit.
 However, if you are so inclined, I have created a method for you to at least verify that what you get served over the web, matches what I have personally signed and published here on GitHub.